pcf000/ci-scripts/README.md

 They look for the files .jenkins.ml-ci and .jenkins.ml-ci-internal in the home directory.
-(Those can be changed -- see the 'servers' variable and 'init_servers' function in the files.)
+(Those can be changed -- see the 'servers' variable and 'init_servers' function in servers.py.)
 The file is expected to contain "username:password".

 To avoid putting one's main password in a file, it's best to make an API